 (Warning: this post may contain Love Island spoilers from the past few seasons.
-In our defence, this year’s show ended quite a while ago now, so you really should have caught up by the time you read this...)
+In our defence, it's been a year since the last series ended, so you really should have caught up by the time you read this...)

 Don’t put all your eggs in one basket